Gastro-esophageal reflux disease

 - sphincter shortening

-In normal patients, the intra-abdominal esophagus improves LOS function.
-However, in patients with hiatus hernia, the amount of intra-abdominal esophagus is reduced and increases in intra-abdominal pressure are more likely to overcome the LOS pressure and cause reflux.
+In normal patients, the intra-abdominal esophagus improves lower esophageal sphincter function.
+However, in patients with hiatus hernia, the amount of intra-abdominal esophagus is reduced and increases in intra-abdominal pressure are more likely to overcome the lower esophageal sphincter pressure and cause reflux.

 Advanced reflux disease

-In patients with permanently low LOS pressure, symptoms are generally more severe and there is evidence of disease in endoscopic or barium studies.
+In patients with permanently low lower esophageal sphincter pressure, symptoms are generally more severe and there is evidence of disease in endoscopic or barium studies.
 Abnormalities that are radiologically detectable include:

 - free reflux